argyleink/Bolt/README.md

 - Dev builds are extremely legible, source mapped, and ready for debugging with your tools `grunt`
 - Production builds squish the crap out [images,css,html,js,svg] `grunt prod`
 - Dev and Prod builds have their own output directory, they don't share a `dist/` folder.
 No need for one build to squash the other.
-- Very fast, [concurrent Grunt tasks](https://github.com/argyleink/Bolt/blob/master/tasks/concurrent.coffee), with jit a plugin for really fast watch task running
+- Very fast, with a jit plugin for really fast task running
 - Concise [Grunt main file](https://github.com/argyleink/Bolt/blob/master/gruntfile.coffee)
 - [Grunt tasks](https://github.com/argyleink/Bolt/tree/master/tasks) are individual, short, easy as hell to read, and a breeze to create
 - DRY [Configuration file](https://github.com/argyleink/Bolt/blob/master/app.coffee) keeps project assets and options centralized